playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 c = b / 4
 ```

+After these calculations, you finally do:

-then a + b + c = offset
+`a + b + c = offset`

-then you get the MOD of offset, as if you were to add 7 to Wednesday you are back to Wednesday.
+Then you get the MOD of offset.
+Think of MOD as if you were to add 7 to Wednesday (3), then run MOD over that new number (10), you are back to Wednesday.
+(3)

 So using the example you would do:
 ```